Women in Mosques Development Programme (WIMDP)

 There is significant gender-bias in many mosques in the UK, resulting in the lack of space or participation of women in those mosque.
 This is a serious issue that is limiting the growth and development of Muslim communities in the UK, aside from being an injustice to female worshippers, compared to male worshippers who can access the services provided by those mosques more easily.

-The most effective way to ensure a mosque is accessible to women is to have women involved in the organisation’s management board.
-This programme aims to develop talented female leaders who can serve in these management roles effectively (and not just being placed on the management boards as a token/tick-box exercise), as well as making a strong public statement that male-only management boards is not an acceptable status quo for a Muslim-led organisation, or indeed any organisation, that claims to serve the whole community.
+We believe the most effective way to ensure a mosque is accessible to women is to have women involved in the organisation’s management team or board.
+This programme aims to develop talented female leaders who can serve in these management roles effectively (and not just being placed on the management boards as a token/tick-box exercise), as well as making a strong public statement that a 100% male-only management board is not an acceptable status quo for a Muslim-led organisation, or indeed any organisation, that claims to serve the whole community.

 4. What are you only training women?
 Don’t men also need training on how to run mosques better?

 The overall UK mosque sector is in urgent need of more training and professional development for mosque volunteers and staff, to support them in running their organisations more effectively.
-This is why the MCB hosted a one-day conference on the theme #PeopleNotBuildings and launched a beta Mosque Resource Portal in 2018, and we continue to support initiatives by our affiliates that support the capacity building of mosques.
+This is why the MCB hosts Our Mosques Our Future conferences , most recently on the theme #PeopleNotBuildings and launched a beta Mosque Resource Portal in 2018, and we continue to support other initiatives by our member organisations that support the capacity building of mosques leaders and volunteers.

 As the lack of female participation in management is an acute problem, this programme prioritises the training and development of female leaders, however the programme is constantly under review and an improved version targeted at both male and female upcoming leaders is being considered for the near future.